Coming Home (1978 film): Reception

 Coming Home premiered at the 1978 Cannes Film Festival, where Voight won the award for Best Actor for his performance.

 The film was released in the U.S. in February 1978.
 It proved popular with audiences and received generally good reviews.
 Charles Champlin of the Los Angeles Times commented that: "Despite an over-explicit soundtrack and some moments when the story in fact became a sermon, the movie effectively translated a changed national consciousness into credible and touching personal terms."
 The Toronto Sun called the film "The Best Years of Our Lives c.
 1978 with the same high standards and the same lofty morals of an earlier era."

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 86% based on 28 reviews, with a rating average of 7.4/10.
-The website's critical consensus reads: "Coming Homes stellar cast elevates the love triangle in the center of its story - and adds a necessary human component to its none-too-subtle political message."
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 83% based on 29 reviews, with a rating average of 7.4/10.
+The website's critical consensus reads: "Coming Homes stellar cast elevates the love triangle in the center of its story - and adds a necessary human component to its none-too-subtle political message."The New York Times placed the film on its Best 1000 Movies Ever list.

-The New York Times placed the film on its Best 1000 Movies Ever list.
+The February 2020 issue of New York Magazine lists Coming Home as among "The Best Movies That Lost Best Picture at the Oscars."